yashketkar/OS-P536-S17/Report.md

 - Why does your program hang?
 What is the name of this behavior in an operating system?
 An individual process or thread can get stuck due to many possible reasons like waiting for a resource, deadlocks, badly written program logic (infinite loops etc), race conditions, hardware issues etc.
 This is called a hang.
 A system hang can be broadly classified into an infinite loop or an indefinite wait.
+Specifically in our program the process suspends itself and cannot resume its own or any other process, thus our program hangs.
 (Ref. http://www.cse.unsw.edu.au/~yueli/papers/issre12.pdf)

 - Why does your program go into an infinite loop?
 What is the name of this behavior in an operating system?
 A program can go into an infinite loop either because it never meets a terminating condition, or it fires itself continuously (recursively).
 In this case we are not decrementing the countdown, and thus the stopping condition is never met,resulting in an infinite loop.

 - Why does your program print numbers out of order?
 What is the name of this behavior in an operating system?
 There is no synchronization between the processes, and since all of them run parallely, it results in a race condition.
 Xinu's resched makes the selection according to the scheduling policy - 'At any time, the highest priority eligible process is executing.
 Among processes with equal priority scheduling is round-robin.'